mannanzinat/All-Docs/docs/api/device-key.md

 ---
-title: API Key
+title: Device Key
-sidebar_label: API Key
+sidebar_label: Device Key
 ---

-# API Key
+# Device Key

-An **API Key** is required to authenticate and interact with the **Rapiwa API**.
+An **Device Key** is required to authenticate and interact with the **Rapiwa API**.
-Follow the steps below to generate your API Key.
+Follow the steps below to generate your Device Key.

 ---